Giovanni-Zara/Car-Plate-Recognition-and-Reconstruction-with-Deep-Learning/README.md

 The project was a collaborative effort with my colleague [Filippo Casini](https://github.com/Filippo-hub).
 ----------------------------------------------------------------------------------------------------------
-Computer vision course at Sapienza University of Rome, Artificial Intelligence and Robotics Master
+Computer vision course, Sapienza University of Rome, Artificial Intelligence and Robotics Master
 --------------------------------------------------------------------------------------------------------------